awsdocs/amazon-s3-userguide/doc_source/copy-object.md

 1. Choose **Actions** and choose **Copy** from the list of options that appears\.

-   Alternatively, choose **Copy** from the options in the upper right\.
+   Alternatively, choose **Copy** from the options in the upper\-right corner\.

 1. Select the destination type and destination account\.
 To specify the destination path, choose **Browse S3**, navigate to the destination, and select the check box to the left of the destination\.
-Choose **Choose destination** in the lower right\.
+Choose **Choose destination** in the lower\-right corner\.

    Alternatively, enter the destination path\.

 1. If you do *not* have bucket versioning enabled, you might be asked to acknowledge that existing objects with the same name are overwritten\.
 If this is OK, select the check box and proceed\.
 If you want to keep all versions of objects in this bucket, select **Enable Bucket Versioning**\.
-You can also update default encryption and Object Lock properties\.
+You can also update the default encryption and S3 Object Lock properties\.

+1. Under **Additional checksums**, choose whether you want to copy the objects using the existing checksum function or replace the existing checksum function with a new one\.
+When you uploaded the objects, you had the option to specify the checksum algorithm that was used to verify data integrity\.
+When copying the object, you have the option to choose a new function\.
+If you did not originally specify an additional checksum, you can use this section of the copy options to add one\.
+**Note**
+Even if you opt to use the same checksum function, your checksum value might change if you copy the object and it is over 16 MB in size\.
+The checksum value might change because of how checksums are calculated for multipart uploads\.
+For more information about how the checksum might change when copying the object, see [Using part\-level checksums for multipart uploads](checking-object-integrity.md#large-object-checksums)\.

+   To change the checksum function, choose **Replace with a new checksum function**\.
+Choose the new checksum function from the box\.
+When the object is copied over, the new checksum is calculated and stored using the specified algorithm\.

-1. Choose **Copy** in the bottom right and Amazon S3 moves your objects to the destination\.
+1. Choose **Copy** in the bottom\-right corner\.
+Amazon S3 copies your objects to the destination\.

 **To move objects**